 It’s time we recognise the value of ammonia in the energy transitionRob Stevens – Expert on green ammonia and the energy transition

 During his time at Yara, Rob experienced firsthand what it is like to collaborate with ISPT.
 He was for example involved in the consortium of HyChain and the MegaWatt Test Center.
-Now, Rob will lead the Clean Ammonia Innovation Platform.
+Now, Rob leads the Clean Ammonia Platform.
 He hopes to use his drive and expertise to make clean ammonia a success and to coordinate ISPT’s position in this new economy.
 “Right now, it is of extreme importance that we all head in the same direction.
 Hydrogen is a crucial element of the energy transition.
 And the industry is already considering alternatives.
 It is time to shine a more positive light on ammonia as an energy carrier to support the hydrogen industry and work towards a fossil free industry.”

-“I hope that with this platform we may have a coordinating and supporting role for the other initiatives that are already taken in the field of ammonia.
+Rob: “This platform has a supporting role for the other initiatives that are already taken in the field of ammonia.
 In the coming years, I expect at least double production of ammonia.
 The market will slowly start to grow.
 Starting off with ammonia as shipping fuel, for example in the port of Rotterdam, and later as hydrogen carrier.
 This way, we can introduce ammonia into the energy transition.
 Working in consortia contributes to that.
 First, because we create and disseminate knowledge with relevant industrial partners.
 But also, because we can, for example, identify the safety, risks and economic benefits of ammonia and share those insights industry-wide.”

 Meet the rest of the team

 At ISPT we have a team of experts with all different backgrounds and disciplines.
 How can we help you?